 [America, 1715] Lady Meredith’s small country house had become a jewel.
 Working together with his friends and Lady Meredith’s brother Lord Ruben, who had given them a warm welcome, they had quickly built an annex and outbuildings.
 Andreas, now called Andy by most people, had skillfully turned some older pieces of furniture into real gems.
 Anton walked through the comfortable rooms and saw the happy faces of his friends.
-He too felt comfortable.
-His life back home had gotten off track, but he had found friends, and thanks to them he could stand on his own feet and start a new life.
+He also felt well.
+His life back home had gotten off track, but he had found friends, and thanks to them, he could stand on his own feet and start a new life.

 Lord Ruben, a very tolerant man, made contacts with the Mennonite communities in Pennsylvania and went there with Andy, to search for relatives.
 Everywhere people were friendly with them, but they could not find any living relatives of Andy.
 “Thank you for helping me,” the boy said to Lord Ruben on their way back, “these people lead a very secluded life.
-Will it always be like that?”
-“To be honest, I don’ know,” Lord Ruben answered, “perhaps some of them will open up a bit to our way of life, whereas others will prefer to stay apart.
+Will it be always like that?”
+“To be honest, I don’t know,” Lord Ruben answered, “perhaps some of them will open up a bit to our way of life, whereas others will prefer to stay apart.
 But don’t forget that the Mennonites are a part of your heritage and honor it, whatever other religions might tell you.”

 Brandywine Creek (1715)